mattruma/MJR068/DEMO.md

 For GitHub Actions we created (3) yml files, one for `Develop`, another for `Staging` and another for `Production`.

+They workflows are stored in a `.github` folder in the repository.

 Why (3) files?

 There is no approval workflow available yet in GitHub Actions so we will use a combination of custom actions and issues.